Infovorr/Twitter-Shitter/README.md

 # Twitter-Shitter
-Farms all accounts followed by the user's Twitter account and generates new tweets based on them
+Farms recent tweets made by all accounts followed by the user's Twitter account, and then uses ngrams on the collected corpus of tweets to create new tweets that are then sent by the user's own account.